UNOTeaching/project-python-sudoku/README.md

 ## Submission recall

 **Remember to commit and push your code to your GitHub repository**.
 The content of the main branch of your GitHub repository at the time of the deadline will be considered your submission.
-Any modifications after deadline will be ignored.
+Any modifications after the due date will be ignored.
 So will be any previous code that you committed before.
 Note that **the autograder will give you the evaluation of your last commit, so be sure that it is what you expect**.